amirkian007/front-end-quiz/2-declarative-quiz/README.md

 ## Description

-Here, we have a quiz form to guess the capital city of Iran.
-The code for the form is located in `App.vue`.
-It appears too imperative.
-Rewrite the code to be as <ins>**declarative**</ins> as possible.
+in `App.vue`, we have a quiz form to guess the capital city of Iran.The code appears too imperative.
+Re-Factor the code to be as <ins>**declarative**</ins> as possible.

 ## Getting started
 ```bash